-Kiggwa Senior Secondary School, one of the government secondary schools in Mityana District, is located in Kiggwa Local Council, Kitongo Parish, Butayunja Sub-county, about 19 KM off the main Kampala- Fort portal road.
-The school was started by the Church of Uganda, Diocese of Central Buganda, in 1982 and it became government grant aided in 2002.
-It is implementing the Universal Secondary Education (USE) policy, which taps into a big catchment of 9 primary schools in the area.
+Kiggwa SSS, a Government Aided Secondary School in Mityana District, is located in Kiggwa Local Council, Kitongo Parish, Butayunja Sub-county, about 19 KM off the main Kampala- Fort portal road.
+The school that was started by the Church of Uganda and the Diocese of Central Buganda in 1982 became government grant aided in 2002.
+It is implementing the Universal Secondary Education (USE) policy and as such taps into a big catchment of 9 primary schools in the area.
+Ms. Helen Twongyeire, a committed ACFODE member, who also happens to be the Head Mistress of Kiggwa Secondary School, narrates her journey of resilience and bold initiative into the transformation of this rural community school in Mityana into an urban school.

-The Head Mistress Ms.Hellen joins students on stage.
+The Head Mistress Ms.Helen Twongyeire joins students on stage.

 “Even at the end of a dark tunnel there is a brilliant light” so goes the old adage.
-In a similar path, Hellen has brought hope to Kiggwa Secondary School.
-This has been through a number of initiatives like creating a group of friends from whom she gets support and these include ACFODE, a leading Non-Government Organization (NGO) in advocating for women’s rights in Uganda, Hon.
-David Lukyamuzi Kalwanga among other connections.
+In a similar path, Hellen has brought new hope and energy to the drains of Kiggwa Secondary School.
+This has been through a number of initiatives like creating a group of friends from whom she gets support and these include, MPs like Hon.
+David Lukyamuzi Kalwanga and ACFODE.
+As a leading Non-Government Organization (NGO) that supports and advocates for women’s rights in Uganda, ACFODE took interest in Hellen’s reforms and gave her backing.

 The chief guest Hon.David Kalwanga arrives at the function

-As one way of improving the image of the school, and mobilizing support by bringing together key stakeholders, the school organized a Science Fair, combined with other mini events which included the Music Dance & Drama (MDD) inter – house competitions and awards to the winners of the Inter house and Mini – sports gala as well as launch of a fundraising drive towards infrastructure development.
+As one way of improving the image of the school, Hellen mobilized support by bringing together key stakeholdersto the first of its kind spectacular Science Fair that was fused with other mini events which included the Music Dance & Drama (MDD) inter – house competitions and awards to the winners of the Inter house and Mini –sports gala.
+It is at this event that she launched a fundraising drive towards new and improved infrastructure development.
+She invited ACFODE to witness the event and Hon.
+David Kalwanga graced the function as chief guest.

 The ACFODE team contributing to the fundraising drive for infrastructure development

 The winning house was selected by a team of judges chosen from among the best science teachers.
-The objectives of the science fair were to show case the school’s potential to teach and nurture students in applying scientific knowledge; instilling the spirit of entrepreneurship among the students, bringing together key stakeholders to support the school more in its efforts to improve on the school infrastructure and among many other objectives.
+The science fair also aided a show case of the school’s potential to teach and nurture students in applying scientific knowledge; instilling the spirit of entrepreneurship among the students and brought together key stakeholders to support the school more in its efforts to improve on the school infrastructure and among other achievements of the day.

-Among the science projects exhibited were the solar food drier, which intended to teach the community the art of food preservation.
+Among the science projects exhibited was the solar food drier, which intended to teach the community the art of food preservation.
 Most of the food grown in the country is seasonal and when food is off season, then it means people will not be able to get it and will miss out on the health benefits, resulting in poor health.
+Kiggwa SSS students proved to the Mityana community that there is a simple, practical and healthy alternative way of incapacitating this monster.

 The solar food drier used to teach the community the art of food preservation.

-The activity also highlighted MDD inter – house competitions and the winners of the Inter house and Mini – sports gala were awarded.
-This event brought together the nearby Primary Schools and gave the children an opportunity to compete amongst themselves, in various games.
+During the same event, winners in the MDD inter – house competitions and Mini – sports gala were awarded.
+In attendance were also pupils from surrounding primary schools and who were also given an opportunity to compete amongst themselves, in various games.

 Students explaining to the Executive Director of ACFODE, Ms. Regina Bafaki

-The event concluded with a launch of a fundraising drive towards infrastructure development.
-The district MP Hon.
-Lukyamuzi David Kalwanga provided over 50 bags of cement for the start and promised to bring more, a computer lab was assured to be established before the end of the following month and re-painting of the school to commence within a month.
-The Chief Guest, Hon.
-Lukyamuzi laid the foundation stone of the block in a symbolic gesture of the launch of the fundraising drive.
+At the close of the event, the district MP Hon.
+Lukyamuzi David Kalwanga provided over 50 bags of cement for the start and promised to bring more, a computer lab was assured to be established before the end of the following month and re-painting of the school would commence within a month’s time.
+The Chief Guest also laid the foundation stone on a block in a symbolic gesture of the launch of the fundraising drive for infrastructural development.

 Public Relations & Communications Department